Murdo-C/captainmurdo.github.io/_posts/2016-5-3-Names-and-Millennials.md

 ---
 layout: post
-title: Digital, Names & Millenials
+title: On Digital, Names & Millennials
 ---

 I’ve been called a lot of things in my 20 odd years on this earth: Arrogant, sarcastic and geeky to name a few.